Adacel® Vaccine Description 2023

 January 15, 2019 - 1st Tdap Vaccine Approved for a 2nd Dose.

 January 11, 2019 - The U.S. Food and Drug Administration has approved the expanded use of Adacel® (Tetanus Toxoid, Reduced Diphtheria Toxoid, and Acellular Pertussis (Tdap) Vaccine Adsorbed) to include repeat vaccination to help protect against tetanus, diphtheria, and pertussis.
-It is now the first and only Tdap vaccine in the U.S. approved for a repeat dose in people 10 through 64 years.
+It is now the first Tdap vaccine in the U.S. approved for a repeat dose in people 10 through 64 years.

 Adacel Vaccine Clinical Trials